alexistec/react-giftdev/README.md

 # Project React Example Gif App

-This a proyect for educatiol purpose
+This a proyect for educatiol purpose - ADD